event-engine/docs/docs/api/aggregates/functional_core.md

         ->apply([ShoppingCart::class, 'whenFreeShippingEnabled']);
 ```

+{.alert .alert-light}
 It's not required that all events are yielded each time.
-The main thing is that Event Engine knows about them all.
+The important thing is that Event Engine knows about them all.

 In some situations an aggregate function does not want to yield any new event.
 In such a case you can `yield null` and return from the function.